E-A-T (Expertise, Authoritativeness, and Trustworthiness) is a concept Google first published in its 2014 edition of the Search Quality Guidelines.

-According to Gary Illyes in a recent Q&A during Pubcon, “Google has a collection of millions of tiny algorithms that work in unison to spit out a ranking score.
-Many of those baby algorithms look for signals in pages or content” that can be conceptualized as E-A-T.
+According to Gary Illyes during a Q&A at Pubcon, “Google has a collection of millions of tiny algorithms that work in unison to spit out a ranking score.
+Many of those baby algorithms look for signals in pages or content” that can be conceptualized as E-A-T.”

 So while E-A-T is not a specific algorithm, Google’s algorithms look for signals both and on off-site that correlate with good or bad E-A-T, such as PageRank, “which uses links on the web to understand authoritativeness.”

 In the same Q&A, Illyes confirmed there is “no internal E-A-T score or YMYL score.”

 Not only do Google’s algorithms not assign an E-A-T score, but neither do quality raters, who analyze E-A-T in their evaluations, directly affect the rankings of any individual website.

 3. E-A-T Is Not a Direct Ranking Factor – Expertise, Authoritativeness & Trustworthiness Are Also Not Individual Ranking Factors

 This is more of a discussion about semantics than it is to say that E-A-T isn’t an important consideration for rankings.